HeDuan/Principal/README.md

 2. Financial information recommendation, about all finance, economy, market and company things，like a meida.

-3. Review and comments, like a community and forum, provifing high quality financial content.
+3. Review and comments, like a community and forum, providing high quality financial content.

 4. Prediction and vertification.